vokimon/apunts/computers/css-grid.md

 	grid-column: 2 / 4;   /* from the second to the fourth vertical line */
 }
 ```
-or, in a less clear compact form:
+or, in a less clear but compact form:

 ```css
 .mychild {
 	grid-area: 1 / 2 / 5 / 4;    /* row start, column start, row end, column end */
 }
 ```
-or, further separated:
+or, in the other extreme, more verbose and explicit:

 ```css
 .mychild {